sakoken/sshh/README.md

 - Add,Modify,Delete a host

 #### `sshh [hostname]`
-After register the host, do ssh connection
+Make SSH connection after host registered.<br>
-If the host already is registered, do only ssh connection
+If the host is already registered, only SSH connection will be made.

 ## After exec sshh
 #### `sshh>> #[positionNo]`
-Do ssh connection
+Do ssh connection.<br>
-It you can select by Up,Down Arrow
+You can select with the up and down arrows.

 #### `sshh>> add`
 Add a new host interactive<br>